mariamhabib/CS250-Data-Structures/Assignments/Project 4 - Tic Tac Toe Stacks/README.md

 ---

-# LinkedList Class
+# DoublyLinkedList Class

-Before implementing a Stack, you should implement a generic LinkedList class.
-This class should utilize templates and have the following functions:
+Before implementing a Stack, you should implement a generic DoublyLinkedList class.
+This class should utilize templates and have the standard functions needed for a doubly linked list.

-* void push( T item )
-* void pop()
-* T top()
-* int size()

 Additionally, your LinkedList class should also utilize exceptions and throw exceptions as appropriate.

+## Node of a DoublyLinkedList

+What makes a DoublyLinkedList "doubly" is that the Node structure/class contains two pointers - one to the next node, and one to the previous node.

 ---